offworld-projects/offworld-gym/README.md

 # OffWorld Gym
+# ⚠️ NOTE ⚠️
+The OffWorld Gym is undergoing maintenance and upgrades, and the real environment is inaccessible.
+For the time being, [please take a look at some examples](https://github.com/offworld-projects/offworld-gym/tree/main/examples/sim) using our simulator.

 [![Docker Image CI](https://github.com/offworld-projects/offworld-gym/actions/workflows/docker-image.yml/badge.svg?branch=main)](https://github.com/offworld-projects/offworld-gym/actions/workflows/docker-image.yml)

 The challenge that the community sets as a benchmark is usually the challenge that the community eventually solves.
 The ultimate challenge of reinforcement learning research is to train *real* agents to operate in the *real* environment, but until now there has not been a common real-world RL benchmark.